schmidtk/opensphere-jscodeshift/README.md

 [`jscodeshift`](https://github.com/facebook/jscodeshift) is largely a wrapper around [`recast`](https://github.com/benjamn/recast).
 The `jscodeshift` repo has some API documentation available and links to a few other resources, but to some extent learning to use it will require browsing their code and a bit of Googling.
 Below are some resources that may be useful in this process.

 - [AST Explorer](http://astexplorer.net/): Shows the abstract syntax tree of your code, and supports running jscodeshift transforms directly and displaying the result.
+Set the parser (`</>` button) to `esprima`, the parser used by `recast`.
 - [awesome-jscodeshift](https://github.com/sejoker/awesome-jscodeshift): Compilation of `jscodeshift` resources.
 - [List of API calls](https://github.com/RReverser/esprima_ast_explorer/blob/master/website/src/defs/jscodeshift.json): The closest thing to an API I could find for creating AST objects with JSCS.